awei669/awei669/README.md

 ### Hi there is Wei Pan（潘炜）
 My research interests during my master’s degree include: Image generation(font, handwritten), Weak supervision, Contrastive learning, Diffusion-model.

-I am looking for a Phd position related to Artificial Intelligence/Computer Vision in 2024fall.
-If you have any helpful information, it would be grateful to contact we1pan@163.com.

 <!--
 **awei669/awei669** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.